 Many happy returns, Lemmy!
 Today (24 December 2015 aka Christmas Eve) marks the happy occasion of the 70th birthday of Ian “Lemmy” Kilmister – one of the world’s most outstanding and last remaining true gentlemen.

-I first twigged there was more going on here whilst reading a Lemmy interview in the Christmas ’88 edition of Sounds.
+I first twigged there was more to Lemmy than might first meet the eye whilst reading an interview with the great gent in the Christmas ’88 edition of Sounds.
 Uncommonly for a heavy metal star, Lemmy waxed lyrical about David Niven’s short stories, and how unfair it was that Niven’s failing health in his later years robbed him of so much, including the ability to sit and enjoy the pure pleasure of writing.

 Lemmy isn’t (just) the caricature.
 I have never met him.
 But from all I’ve read and seen of him over the years, a picture emerges of a gent who is, yes, a shameless hedonist, but is also so much more.
 He is very well read.
 And for someone who would seem to have spent so much of his life in a state of sleep-free derangement of the senses, he has the clearest sense of right and wrong of perhaps anybody in this world.
 He lives by an unflinching, unbending moral code of absolute love, devotion and generosity to those he holds dearest.
 He sounds like the best friend you could ever hope to have.